OrionHH/BrainOn-an-online-brain-computer-interface-BCI-framework/README.md

 - **algorithms-folder**
   Some BCI algorithms to complement Brainda repository, such as Spatial-Temporal Discriminant Analysis (STDA), Shrinkage Linear discriminant analysis (SKLDA), Hierarchical discriminant component analysis (HDCA), Sliding-HDCA, Discriminative Canonical Pattern Matching (DCPM), and so on.
-  The interface form is consistent with scikit-learn for convenient.
+  The interface form is consistent with scikit-learn for ease of use.

 ---
 ## **Flow Diagram**